Arvindiyer/iCTC_paper/README.md

 # iCTC Project

-### In-Silico Label Free Identification Of Circulating Tumor Cells Using sc-RNA seq dataset
+### Label free enrichment and characterisation of single circulating tumor cells

 # Quick Start

-This repository contains various scripts written in R and python organised into multiple folders.
-Each folder contains a readme file with their detailed description.

-Data used in this repository is provide at [link!](http://senguptalab.iiitd.edu.in:1106/iCTC/) as .rds files.
-Download them and put them in ```Data```  folder.
+This repository contains dataset and scripts used for the paper.

 # Cite Us
 If you end up using this code or the data, please cite the following paper -